-Could you imagine heating every room in your home with a naked but properly ventilated flame?
-The heat coming off the flame would be significant.
-However the open flame could light up anything that comes near it.
-This is of course an unrealistic and just plain crazy scenario, but it would seem electric baseboard heaters aren’t much better.
-The typical resistive electric heater enclosure does little to sufficiently enclose it’s dangerous assets.
-The big open gaps at the top and bottom present significant dangers in the event a flammable material or human skin were to touch the heating element.
-With such a hot element so easily accessed from above and below, how do these things even meet building safety codes?
+The typical resistive electric heater enclosure does little to sufficiently enclose its’ dangerous assets.
+The big open gaps at the top and bottom present dangers in the event a flammable material or human skin were to touch the heating element.
 In all fairness to the manufacturers of electric baseboard heaters, these big open gaps are required – but not by some regulatory committee or building code.
 It’s simple thermodynamics.
 Convection air current heating requires sufficient airflow around the heating element.
 That means there can only be minimal restrictions on the heater’s enclosure so that the gentle air currents that move in a circular pattern around a room can easily encounter the heating element.

-Although Baseboarders are designed for use on hot water baseboard, we hear that in many instances they are installed over electric baseboard heaters.
+Although Baseboarders® are designed for use on hot water baseboards, we hear that in many instances they are installed over electric baseboard heaters.
 If you have electric baseboard heaters you need to be aware of the potential safety risks.
-Baseboarders should NEVER be used as a solution to mitigate these risks.
-The only exception; the single child safety specific feature listed on our site which essentially states that installing Baseboarders is an effective way to block off the gap at the top of the enclosure where heated air exits.
+Baseboarders® should not be used as a solution to mitigate these risks.
+The only exception; the single child safety specific feature listed on our site which essentially states that installing Baseboarders® is an effective way to block off the gap at the top of the enclosure where heated air exits.
 This gap is an area that little crawlers are often attracted to.
 It can also turn into a storage area for their flammable toys.
-Baseboarders will get just as hot as the original covers.
+Baseboarders® will get just as hot as the original covers.